Don't be evil: Use in criticism of Google

 Critics of Google frequently spin the motto in a negative way, such as InfoWorld's 2014 article "Google?
 Evil?
 You have no idea".
 Google's 2012 announcement to "begin tracking users universally across all its services" (via "Google Plus" accounts) prompted early privacy and anti-trust concerns referencing the motto, like "Google's Broken Promise: The End of 'Don't Be Evil'" on Gizmodo.
 In the same year, major social networks even co-developed a Don't be evil browser bookmarklet (specifically to expose alleged SERP manipulation promoting Google-owned content over that of others).

 On May 16th, 2013 Margaret Hodge MP, the chair of the United Kingdom Public Accounts Committee, accused Google of being "calculated and unethical" over its use of highly contrived and artificial distinctions to avoid paying billions of pounds in corporation tax owed by its UK operations.
 The company was accused by the committee, which represents the interests of all UK taxpayers, of being "evil" for not paying its "fair amount of tax".
 She told Matt Brittin, head of Google UK, "I think that you do evil".
 In 2015, the UK Government introduced a new law intended to penalise Google and other large multinational corporations' artificial tax avoidance.

 Google's alleged uses of multi-platform mass surveillance, search engine results and other technologies to politically censor content visibility, manipulate public opinion, sway elections and develop weapons triggered new protests under the former motto.
 "Google is evil" according to the conservative "Internet Accountability Project", citing Google swinging as many as 2.6 million votes to Hillary Clinton in the 2016 US election.

 In 2015, The Commercial Appeal reported that "critics say Google's recent moves belie search giant's motto".

+In popular culture

+The phrase was given a nod in the second season of the Amazon Prime Video sci-fi comedy series Upload.
+In the 2022 episode "Mind Frisk", when a character questions whether the tech conglomerate Horizen could be capable of murder, another character defends the company by pointing out that the company's motto is "Don't be evil.
+Obviously."
+Before discussing over whether the slogan is actually an imperative statement, or a warning to "not be obvious when you are being evil."

 Lawsuit

-On 29 November 2021, three former Google employees filed a lawsuit alleging that Google's motto "Don't be evil" amounts to a contractual obligation that the tech giant violated, that Google broke their own moral code by firing them as retaliation for their efforts against "evil", in what the trio thought were in accordance with the principle, in drawing attention to and organizing employees against controversial projects, such as work for the U.S. Customs and Border Protection (CBP) during the first Trump administration which, as they claimed, amounted to "doing evil", and as such deserve monetary damages.
+On 29 November 2021, three former Google employees filed a lawsuit alleging that Google's motto "Don't be evil" amounts to a contractual obligation that the tech giant violated, that Google broke their own moral code by firing them as retaliation for their efforts against "evil", in what the trio thought were in accordance with the principle, in drawing attention to and organizing employees against controversial projects, such as work for the U.S. Customs and Border Protection (CBP) during the first Trump administration which they claimed amounted to "doing evil", and as such deserve monetary damages.

 The plaintiffs' lawyer, Laurie Burgess, says Google employees can be fired for not abiding by the motto.